- Home

 -

 Drinking and driving is not safe and is against the law.
-Before participating in Fake Patty's Day, it's smart to have a plan in place for a safe ride home.
+Before participating in Fake Patty's Day, it is smart to have a plan in place for a safe ride home.
 Below are some options that may be available to you.

 - SafeRide from K-State

-- Flint Hills Area Transportation Agency, or ATA Bus, is a regional transportation option that is able to deliver passengers around the county.
+- Flint Hills Area Transportation Agency, or ATA Bus, is a regional transportation option that can deliver passengers around the county.
 Those with a Kansas State University student or faculty and staff ID can get on for free.

 This information is subject to change as it is not under the control of RCPD.